Bobby Ball 150

 - McLaren M16A (Mark Donohue): Roger Penske 1971 for Mark Donohue (#66 Sunoco) at Pocono and Ontario, replacing M16/1 destroyed at the Indy 500.
 Also for Donohue in the early races of 1972 and probably the #8 backup entry at the Indy 500.
 It was then sold to George Walther and raced by Salt Walther later in 1972.
 The Walthers bought other McLarens over the winter and this was retained as an unused backup in 1973.
 Walther raced it at Trenton in April 1974 and may have used it at other short-track events in 1974 and 1975.
 For 1976, it was sold to James C Bidwell (Indianapolis, IN) and Robert Bidwell (Lauderhill, FL) and entered as the #36 Shurfine Foods for Jerry Karl after Indy in 1976 and for Jerry Sneva in 1977.
 To Frank Fiore (#88 Machinists Union) late season 1978 for Tom Gloy; and Ontario only 1979 for Ken Nichols.
 Then sold to Buddy Boys (Calgary, Alberta) and entered as the #68 at the Indy 1980 for fellow Canadian Frank Weiss to drive, but crashed heavily during practice.
 The Hungness Yearbook describes the impact as having been on the left front and the car as "extensively damaged", adding that the injured Weiss had to be released using a Hurst rescue tool, the so-called "jaws of life" which could have done significant damage to the monocoque.

 - Eagle 66 (Carl Williams): The first 1966 Eagle, chassis 201, was fitted with a 255ci Ford V8 and was Dan Gurney's #31 AAR entry at the 1966 Indy 500.
 Then fitted with the 303 ci Gurney Weslake Ford V8 stock block engine, and raced by Jochen Rindt as the #48 AAR entry at the 1967 Indy 500.
 Used by Gurney to win at Riverside in November 1967, and at Las Vegas in March 1968.
-Photographs show that it was sold to Jerry Hansen (Long Lake, MN) for the Brainerd, Seattle and Riverside Indy road races in 1969.
-Then to the Tassi Vatis team, and the #95 entry for Sam Posey at the 1970 Indy 500 but failed to qualify.
-Then the #95 entry again at the 1971 500, this time raced by Bentley Warren.
+Sold to Lothar Motschenbacher (Beverly Hills, CA) later in the year, fitted with a Chevrolet V8 and repainted red with Leader Card Racers signwriting.
+Motschenbacher intended to take part in the Rverside race in December, but did not take part.
+Then sold to Jerry Hansen (Long Lake, MN) for the Brainerd, Seattle and Riverside Indy road races in 1969.
+Then to the Tassi Vatis team, and was the team's #95 entry for Sam Posey at the 1970 Indy 500 but failed to qualify.
+It was the #95 entry again at the 1971 500, this time raced by Bentley Warren.
 Warren and later Carl Williams raced it in other events later in 1971 and Williams qualified it for the 500 in 1972.
 According to a later auction catalogue, it was sold to Bob Johnson and then to Jim Mann in 1978 before passing via Bob and Don Tarwaki to collector Bob Sutherland.
 It was restored for Sutherland by Jim Robbins then sold to Joe MacPherson (Tustin, CA).
 After MacPherson's death, it was sold at auction in 2008 to Riverside International Automotive Museum's Doug Magnon.
 The car was on display in the Indianapolis Motor Speedway Museum in May 2015, replacing the Museum's own 1966 car which had been on display earlier in the month.

 - Eagle 68 (Mike Mosley): Sold new to the Leader Card team and prepared by Jud Phillips and Tom 'Red' Herrmann for Bobby Unser to race in 1968 as the #3 Rislone entry.
 He won the Indy 500, but just two weeks later "wiped out" his 500 winner in an accident on only the third lap at Mosport Park.
 Unser used his two 1967 Eagles after that, and also in early 1969 until his new Lola T152 was ready.
 After the Lola was badly damaged at Milwaukee in June, Unser appeared in a 1968 Eagle at Continental Divide in July and at other road course events later in the season.
 At Riverside on 5 December 1969 his car was described as "the actual Indy winner".
 This car was transferred to the AJ Watson half of the Leader Card operation and was raced by Mike Mosley at the Indy 500 and at Ontario in 1970 as the #9 G. C. Murphy entry.
 For 1971, Watson acquired a second '68 Eagle, but Mosley wrecked this at the Indy 500.
 George Snider drove the original ex-Unser car at the Indy 500, and also drove it for the team later in the season, while Mosley was recovering from his accident.
 Photographs show that this was the car used by Mosley in the first two races of 1972, but the team had also bought the ex-Dan Gurney '68 Eagle from the Jim Robbins team, and it was that car that Mosley raced in the Indy 500.
 After his crash in the Indy 500, Mosley was again out of racing for some months, and Rick Muther drove the team's original ex-Unser car in four races in the summer of 1972.
 Mosley returned again in time for the Ontario 500, at which he raced his repaired Indy 500 mount.
 Photographs show that the ex-Robbins car was used at Ontario in 1972, and at Ontario in 1973, so it is assumed here that it was also used in the intervening races.
 The last race for the ex-Unser car was therefore at Milwaukee in August 1972.
 In January 1973, it was sold to the Indianapolis Speedway Museum, and by May 1973, it was on display as Bobby Unser's 1968 Indy 500 winning car.
 It has remained on display ever since, and still carries the 402 chassis plate.